 Magic Moments in Colorado National Monument

 At 450 feet, Independence Monument is the canyon’s tallest freestanding formation and its most iconic landmark.
-There are several ways to experience it: Drive to Rim Rock’s Independence Monument View pullout; follow the easy, one-mile round-trip Otto’s Trail to another dramatic overlook; or make the 12-mile round-trip hike to its base.
+There are several ways to experience it: Drive to Rim Rock’s Independence Monument View pullout; follow the easy, 1-mile, round-trip Otto’s Trail to another dramatic overlook; or make the 12-mile round-trip hike to its base.
 True magic emerges each Fourth of July when park rangers lead a group of experienced climbers to its pinnacle, where they unfurl a billowy American flag.
+The monument offers numerous accessiblity options, including secnic overlooks, campsites, a picnic area and the Alcove Nature Trail — a quarter-mile long trail with a firm surface and average slope of 7 percent.